all-well-it/nest-backend-nick/README.md

 # edit the .env file and set the mySQL configuration variables

-# make sure Docker Desktop is running, then start the container if it's not already running
+# make sure Docker Desktop is running, then start the containers if they're not already running (this starts the database and application containers)
 $ yarn up

-# start the application and connect to the database
-$ yarn start

 # (optional) connect to the mySQL shell of the database
 $ docker exec -it allwell_db bash